Christian M. 5 min read

 Download speed isn’t the only metric for comparing 5G to fibre performance.

-Latency will determine the quality of video and VoIP calls; here’s how they compare.
+Latency will determine the quality of VoIP video calls; here’s how they compare.

 Source: Ofcom